 Great news - you can now consent to receive your Minnesota State Colleges and Universities tax forms electronically!
 Instead of receiving a paper form by United States mail, the forms will be made available in PDF format in your Student eService account.
 Signing up for this student service is easy.
 Log into your Student eServices account, if you are eligible to receive a 1098-T Tuition Statement and/or Student Payroll W-2 Wage and Tax Statement, you will see a message in the Action Item area on your dashboard.
 Simply click on the message to consent to receive the tax form electronically.
-In January, when the 1098-T Tuition Statement and/or Student Payroll W-2 Wage and Tax Statement are available electronically, you will receive the following notice in your Action Item area and by email: IMPORTANT TAX RETURN DOCUMENT AVAILABLE.
+When the 1098-T Tuition Statements and/or Student Payroll W-2 Wage and Tax Statements are available electronically, in January of each year, you will receive notice in your Action Item area and by email with the following subject line: IMPORTANT TAX RETURN DOCUMENT AVAILABLE.

-Visit the Student Tax Information page at: http://www.finance.mnscu.edu/taxinformation/student/index.html to find links to education related tax information and information on Minnesota State Colleges & Universities 1098-T Tuition Statement reporting.
+Visit the Student Tax Information page at: http://www.finance.mnscu.edu/taxinformation/student/index.html to find links to IRS education related tax information and for information on Minnesota State Colleges & Universities 1098-T Tuition Statement reporting.

 For more information on the W-2 Wage and Tax Statement and income tax returns, please visit the Internal Revenue Service web site at www.irs.gov and/or consult your tax advisor.

 Foreign (Nonresident Alien) Student Workers and Form 1042-S